contractlevel/yield/README.md

 - svm compatability
 - ccip calldata compression (should use solady.libZip for compressing/decompressing depositData, withdrawData and strategy struct)
 - uniswap integration to allow users to "buy" yieldcoin with any asset, ie they pay with eth and it gets swapped to the usdc amount then deposited
+- test suite needs improving (event params have not been verified and no mutation testing has been done yet)
+- fix precision loss/share calculation logic bug (biggest priority, all ready started)

 ## Acknowledgement